Passing ... passing ... and then she speaks. |

 But if you are 6' tall and wear size 10

-shoes (right), then youth, hormones and surgery seem to be
+shoes (right), then youth, hormones and surgery seem

-vital to pass consistently. |
+vital to pass consistently |

 Age, Height and Hormones

-hormones.
+hormones also scored.
 I.e. a young and short transwoman who had been

 "I'm age 54 and 6' 1" tall, according

 to your quiz I have no realistic chance of passing.
-However I
+However, I

 transitioned last year and know for a fact that I pass convincingly